Deutschland Schweiz Österreich

 Ready to learn German?
 You can start a course with the Goethe Institut, even from abroad.

-If you earned your veterinary degree in a member or contractual state, it will be recognized without an individual equivalence assessment.
-What applies in this regard is the procedure of the automatic recognition of work qualifications referred to the guideline 2005/36/EG. This is possible because the member and contractual states agreed on certain minimum requirements regarding the training.
-Degrees that were earned before the entrance of the state of education to the EU, usually will be automatically recognized as well.
-You have to submit a certificate of conformity (conforming that training is adequate to the minimum standards of the guideline 2005/36/EG).
+If you earned your veterinary degree in an EU/EEA member state, your degree will be recognized without an individual equivalence assessment.
+The procedure is called the automatic recognition of work qualifications referred to the guideline 2005/36/EG. This is possible because the member and contractual states agreed on certain minimum requirements regarding the training.
+If you started your studies before the entrance of the state of education to the EU, you must submit a certificate of conformity (conforming that your training is adequate to the minimum standards of the guideline 2005/36/EG).
 You will receive this document from the competent authority of your home member state.

 Once your degree is confirmed eligible for automatic recognition you will always be issued with the permanent license called Approbation.

 In preparation for the exams you can use specialized E-learning courses and get guidance from Support4Vetmed.
-This website is free of charge and provides material for the legally relevant exams, using instructional videos, handouts and self-tests to check your knowledge.
+This website provides helpful material for the legally relevant exams, using instructional videos, handouts and self-tests to check your knowledge.
 It may be the case that you only have to take a qualifying examination that narrows down to the determined differences.
-Alternatively, the responsible authority provides adaptation measures (for example courses or internships) in order to compensate the deficits by conveyance of specialist skills and you can also apply for a temporary permission to work (see below).
+Alternatively, the responsible authority provides adaptation measures (for example courses or internships) to compensate the deficits by conveyance of specialist skills and you can also apply for a temporary permission to work (see above).

 Full recognition and application for the permanent license